-Being the first princess of Kievan Rus (945-460), Olga of Kiev also became the first inspiring woman in the history of Ukraine.
+Being the first princess of Kievan Rus (945-460), Olga of Kyiv also became the first inspiring woman in the history of Ukraine.
 The chroniclers sing the praises of her strong character and determination, which are evidenced by a range of events.
-Olga of Kiev was a pioneer in a peaceful visit to the Byzantine Empire, thereby establishing an alliance with this powerful state.
+Olga of Kyiv was a pioneer in a peaceful visit to the Byzantine Empire, thereby establishing an alliance with this powerful state.
 She also converted to Christianity, while her husband and son remained pagans.
 Yet her major merit was the rooting of the concept of law and creating regulations for tribute collection.
 Thus, during her rule, Kievan Rus became a prosperous state.

 Surprisingly, the wife of the Turkish Sultan Suleiman the Magnificent is a prominent figure in Ukrainian history.
 While in contemporary Turkey, her name is associated with a number of architectural monuments, in Ukraine, she is known as Roksolana or Anastasiia Lisovskaya – the daughter of an Orthodox priest from the west of the country.
 It is related that, remembering the homeland, Roksolana restrained the aggression of the Ottoman army against Ukraine and cared about the fate of the Cossacks.

 Maria Zankovetska was and remains a legend of the Ukrainian theatre.
 During her life, she played more than 30 roles on stage, mostly dramatic heroines.
 She was often called on to perform in the theatres of the Russian Empire; however, she remained faithful to her birthplace.
 In times of strict censorship, she strove to promote local art and literature.
 Maria Zankovetska, together with Ukrainian director Nikolay Sadovsky, opened the first repertory theatre.
-She also governed the National Theatre of Nizhyn, as well as participating in the establishment of the theatre in Kiev.
+She also governed the National Theatre of Nizhyn, as well as participating in the establishment of the theatre in Kyiv.

 The feminist movement in Ukraine would not have been possible without Ukrainian writer Olga Kobylianska.
 In novels and stories, she portrayed the problems of the Ukrainian intellectuals of her generation and formed the view of life in Bukovina, Western Ukraine.
 She was the first to embrace feminist ideas in Ukrainian literature and to raise the theme of women’s emancipation.
 Most of her life, Olga Kobylianska lived in Chernivtsi.
 Today, in the house where she lived, you can visit the memorial museum.